bdmcewen/Book-Builder/docs/plan/Milestone-2/Design.md

     * alt
     * order

-    “*” makes a link to another table
+“*” makes a link to another table.
+This is implemented by a foreign key relationship between the two tables.

+Example: Books have Authors so the Book data model has a ForeignKeyField that points to the Author Model class.

 ### App Views